signalfx/apmworkshop/apm/workshop-steps/4-appendix.md

 [Multipass](http://multipass.run) deploys and runs Ubuntu virtual machines easily on Mac and Windows.

+Make sure multipass is the CURRENT version: `brew upgrade multipass`

 Workshop examples have been tested on this configuration:

 `multipass launch -n primary -d 16G -m 6G`